huggingface/blog/transformers-docs-redesign.md

 A redesign will help rebalance the overall documentation experience.
 Content will feel native and integrated rather than added on.

-## Conclusion
+## Next steps

-This post explored the reason and motivation behind redesigning the Transformers documentation.
+This post explored the reason and motivation behind our quest to redesign the Transformers documentation.

 Stay tuned for the next post which identifies the mess in more detail and answers important questions such as, who are the intended users and stakeholders, what is the current state of the content, and how is it being interpreted.